gebirgslok/RebrickableSharp/README.md

 ### Prerequisites
 You need to have an account on [Rebrickable](https://www.rebrickable.com/).
 Then, go to *Account > Settings > API* and create a new **Key** or use an existing one.

+Note that the CSV helper classes do not require an API Key to be used.

 ### Install NuGet Package
 #### Package Manager Console